 We’ll be showing off our most fabulous find yet – East Yorkshire’s most romantic wedding venue – between 12pm and 3pm on Sunday 15th April, and as with all of our events, entry is FREE.

 A restored Georgian Grade II listed Hall with a dash of style and elegance combining both traditional and contemporary charm and set in 17 acres of stunning parkland, Saltmarshe Hall is a truly unique place to say I do.
 The Saltmarshe ethos is to listen to what you want; and we love that they don’t enforce any off the shelf packages, rather letting their couples’ creative input flourish.

 All the rooms are licensed for ceremonies and there’s also the option to hold your ceremony outdoors.
 The team also promise to never hold more than one wedding per day at Saltmarshe Hall, so that the venue is truly your home – and blank canvas – for your personal celebration.

-We’re giving away up to 100 free Bride To Be Media Packs, filled with glossy magazines and treats from Brides Up North and UNVEILED Magazine.
+We’re giving away up to 100 free Bride To Be Media Packs, filled with glossy magazines and treats from Brides Up North and the brand new issue of UNVEILED Magazine.
 As demand is high, to pick up your VIP pack all you need to do is pre-register using the form below.

 While stocks last.